ksoclabs/terraform-aws-ksoc-connect/README.md

 This module is available in the [Terraform Registry](https://registry.terraform.io/) see [here](https://registry.terraform.io/modules/ksoclabs/ksoc-connect/aws/latest).

+## Contributing

+The most important thing to be aware of when contributing is that we leverage the [Semantic Release Action](https://github.com/cycjimmy/semantic-release-action) to automate our changelog, see [here](CHANGELOG.md).

+This requires us to use [conventional git commits](https://www.conventionalcommits.org/en/v1.0.0/) when committing to this repository.

+Each PR merge into the `main` branch will execute the release process defined [here](.github/workflows/release.yml).

 ## Usage

 During sign-up, you will have been provided with an AWS IAM Role ARN - this should be passed into the module using the `ksoc_role_arn` variable: